 7. What are your rights?

-A new data protection law, starting in May 2018, gives everyone a number of very important rights.
+The data protection law gives everyone a number of very important rights.

 These are: